“And whoever compels you to go one mile, go with him two.” Matthew 5:41

 To be willing to go two miles carrying your enemy’s pack while being subjected to his (or her) constant insults and threats takes an enormous amount of forgiveness, patience, and generosity.
 Only someone with a pure heart—a heart wholly centered on the kingdom of God—could do it.
 But very few of us have such a heart.

-The command to go the extra mile reminds me of a unique story I heard recently from a very well-known theologian.
+The command to go the extra mile is a great reminder of a unique story told by a very well-known theologian.

 When You Won’t Give Your Coat